 Reset offsets for the specified partitions

-Parameters: partition_offsets (Sequence of tuples of the form (
+Parameters: partition_offsets (Iterable of (

-Open connections and join a consumer group.
+Open connections and join a cluster.

 Close the zookeeper connection and stop consuming.